 These examples seem sufficient to show that "the Day" theme is well known and utilized in Jeremiah's oracles.
 Besides the explicit reference to "that day," of course, Jeremiah is filled with Day of the Lord imagery of sword, fire, judgment, wrath, and destruction-as well as preservation, purification, restoration, and deliverance for his people.
 A few more specific passages that draw on the pool of common Day of the Lord imagery, using "the Day" language itself, though, will complete our profile of Jeremiah's reception and appropriation of the technical concept of the Day of the Lord.
 In an oracle "concerning the nations" (Jer 46:1), and in particular, "concerning the army of Pharaoh Neco, king of Egypt" (46:2), the prophet describes the confusion and defeat of the army (46:3-5) when Babylon defeated Egypt near the Euphrates (46:6).
 The advance of Egypt's army is likened to the river rising: "Egypt rises like the Nile, like rivers whose waters surge" (46:8; cf. 47:2).
-Yet little do the nations know that they are the agents of God's providential wrath and judgment, as Jeremiah 46:10 makes clear: "That day is the day of the Lord God of hosts (לאדני יהוה צבאות היום הוא foes.
-The sword shall devour and be sated and drink its fill of their blood.
-For the Lord God of hosts holds a sacrifice in the north country by the river Euphrates."
+Yet little do the nations know that they are the agents of God's providential wrath and judgment, as Jeremiah 46:10 makes clear: "That day is the day of the Lord God of hosts (אדני יהוה צבאות היום הוום הוום הוום הוום file of with they are the agents of God's providential wrath and judgment, as a serifice in the north country by the river Euphrates."
+Again, the Day of the Lord God of hosts holds a sacrifice in the north country by the river Euphrates."
 Again, the Day of the Lord is cast as a mediate theophanic visitation in judgment-this time judgment against Egypt by the agency of the Babylonians.

 In the next chapter we see the same pattern in the pronouncement of judgment against the Philistines at the hand of the Babylonians.
 Here the coming of the armies from the north are likened to the rising of flood waters, "an overflowing torrent" that floods the land and the cities (Jer 47:2; cf. 46:8).
 This is a symbol for an army of horses and chariots (47:3).
-The prophet calls this "the day that is coming (νια τῆ ἡμέρα τῆ ἐπερχομένη)" to destroy the Philistines and the cities of Tyre and Sidon (47:4).
+The prophet calls this "the day that is coming (π)", "in π η μ ρ π η $\dot{\epsilon}$ π $\rho \chi$ $\rho (47:4)$.
+The prophet calls the cities of Tyre and Sidon (47:4).
 However, in keeping with the notion of the Day of the Lord as mediated theophanic visitation, the verse concludes: "For the Lord is destroying the Philistines" (47:4) and verse 6 proclaims, "Ah, sword of the Lord!"
 (47:6).
 It is God who has appointed the sword of Babylon against the Philistines (47:7).
 Additional passages describing the "Day" of God's vengeance against Babylon (50:27-31; 51:2), which also fit the pattern of mediated theophanic visitation in judgment.